8 THINGS YOU CAN DO TO TREAT NAUSEA IN THE MORNING

 When your body is feeling dehydrated it can worsen the feelings of nausea.

-If you are struggling to keep water down like I did, a great alternative to try would be to suck on ice cubes.
+If you are struggling to keep water down, a great alternative to try would be to suck on ice cubes.

-You can make these water or juice if you prefer.
+You can make this water or juice if you prefer.

 I don’t know why this worked for me but it somehow did.